pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/all.md

 {{< /chooser >}}

-## Creating a JSON object [WIP]
+## Creating a JSON object

-You can also create JSON objects using multiple output values in Pulumi.
-Doing so requires the use of `apply` or one of Pulumi's [JSON-specific helpers](/docs/concepts/inputs-outputs/apply/#outputs-and-json).
+You can also [create JSON objects](/docs/concepts/inputs-outputs/apply/#outputs-and-json) using multiple output values in Pulumi.
+Doing so requires the use of `apply` or one of Pulumi's [JSON-specific helpers](/docs/concepts/inputs-outputs/apply/#converting-outputs-to-json).

 {{< example-program path="aws-s3websitebucket-oai-bucketpolicy" >}}